apikcloud/docs/docs/12-code-review.md

 - The author is responsible for addressing feedback and re-requesting review.

+## Feedback Rules

+There are three types of feedback: critical, suggestion and question.

+All the feedbacks can be discussed with the Reviewer in case of disagreement or misunderstanding.

+### Critical

+- Indicated with a :x:.
+- Used for bugs, optimization issues or big troubles with the readability.
+- They have to be corrected.

+### Suggestion

+- Used for small problems of readability, improvements, or suggest an alternative.
+- They are optional.
+- If they are ignored, the Developer must explain why, to keep track.

+### Question

+- Used when more info or context are needed to understand and give a suggestion.
+- They have to be answered by the Developer (even if the Reviewer already validated the PR, to keep track).

 ## Merge Rules

 - **Merges to `main` are done via “Squash & merge” or “Rebase and merge”**.
 - The final commit message must follow the [Conventional Commits](./COMMITS.md) format.
 - No merge commits (`--no-ff` merges are forbidden).
 - Branches must be rebased before merge to ensure linear history.
-- The Technical Referent has the **final say** on whether the branch is ready.
+- The Reviewer has the **final say** on whether the branch is ready.

 A merge means:
 > “This feature is ready for staging and may be deployed.”